THE TIER-1 ENGINEER PRESENTS

 (and excessively expensive) way.

-For 10+ years I was a senior design engineer at a U.S. Tier-1 automotive supplier, owning high-volume OEM and accessory programs for Ford, General Motors, Toyota, Subaru, and Land Rover, and more.
-These programs included Class-A painted exteriors, structural components, multi-material overmolds, and complex assemblies spanning multiple tools and materials.
-Automotive is uniquely unforgiving: perfection is non-negotiable, schedules never allow enough time, and cost targets squeeze every penny, while a single defective part can stop an assembly line at $15k per minute.This guide is the distilled result of that experience — 59 pages of practical rules, tables, and ratios with simple explanations of why they work.
-No academic theory, no endless standards — just the design practices that consistently delivered first-shot approval and eliminated expensive rework.The rules in this guide were forged and tested in the crucible of high-volume manufacturing — a brutal proving ground — and became the gold standard for headache-free plastic part design.
+Designing parts for the injection molding process can be an intimidating and complex task.
+Years of product development experience showed how quickly a simple oversight turns into a prohibitively expensive rework.
+From experience designing everything from Class-A painted exteriors, structural components, multi-material overmolds, complex assemblies spanning multiple tools and materials, and more, the pattern became very clear: design errors dominate as the reason for failed products, derailed programs, and massive budget overruns.This guide is the distilled result of that experience: 99 pages of practical rules, tables, and ratios with simple explanations of why they work.
+No academic theory, no endless standards, no unnecessary bloat; just the design practices that consistently deliver first-shot approval and eliminate expensive rework.The goal is simple: Give designers, engineers, founders, and teams the guidelines to ship flawless parts without having to learn the hard (and excessively expensive) way.
+The rules in this guide were forged and tested in the crucible of high-volume manufacturing, a brutal proving ground, and became the gold standard for headache-free plastic part design.
 They will serve you well across every industry and application.

-Anyone who designs, reviews, or approves injection-molded plastic parts — regardless of industry or experience level.
+Anyone who designs, reviews, or approves injection-molded plastic parts, regardless of industry or experience level.

 Entry-level designers and recent graduates: Get clear "what to do and why" explanations, tables, and rules to avoid common mistakes and build confidence fast.